 How to Make Ricotta Cheese

-Wednesday, October 7, 2009 at 7:04PM I absolutely love making cheese.
-I've been making my own ricotta cheese for several years now, and trying different methods (they all use either vinegar, lemon juice or buttermilk as the active ingredient), but I think I’ve finally found the one that I think produces a really lovely, soft curd.
+I've been making my own ricotta cheese for several years now, and I just have to say that there really is NO comparison with the store-bought stuff in plastic tubs at the supermarket.
+This stuff is incredibly creamy and delicious.
+Over the years, I've tried a few different methods (they all use either vinegar, lemon juice or buttermilk as the active ingredient), but I think I’ve finally found the one that I think produces a really lovely, soft curd.

-It comes to me via The Home Creamery, a wonderful collection of cheese recipes for the home kitchen.
-The difference with this recipe is that it recommends letting the whole thing sit for 2 hours, (which I've never done before) to let the curds separate from the whey which I think makes a big difference in the quality of the curd (creamy and luscious).
+It comes to me via The Home Creamery, a wonderful collection of cheese recipes for the home kitchen, and my go-to resource for all things cheese-y.
+The difference with this recipe is that it recommends letting the cheese sit for 2 hours after innoculation (which I've never done before) to let the curds separate from the whey, which I think makes a big difference in the quality of the curd (creamy and luscious).

-Now just pour the milk into a heavy-bottomed pan and over medium heat, bring it up to 185 degrees.
+We’re just going to pour the milk into a heavy-bottomed pan and over medium heat, bring it up to 185 degrees.

 Set a colander in the sink and line it with some cheesecloth.
 Pour or ladle the curds into the cheesecloth.

-Either tie the ends of the cheesecloth together or use some twine to hang the cheese to drain for another 2 to 3 hours.
+Either tie the ends of the cheesecloth together or use some twine to hang the cheese to drain for an hour two.
 I sometimes give the bag a little squeeze from the top to hurry this process along.
-Drain time all depends on how fine your cheesecloth is.
+Drain time all depends on how fine your cheesecloth is and how dry you like your ricotta.

 Place the ricotta in a bowl or tupperware.
 It will keep for a week in the fridge, but believe me, you'll want to use it immediately.
 It's pretty darn scrumptious.
 Here are some ideas for ways to use your beautiful ricotta cheese.